jiegec/awesome-stars/README.md

 ## Shell

 - [erikw/vim-keybindings-everywhere-the-ultimate-list](https://github.com/erikw/vim-keybindings-everywhere-the-ultimate-list) - The ultimate list of which programs support Vim-like keybindings natively, or how they can be added with extensions.
+A collaborative project.
 - [shankerwangmiao/vxlan-huai-utils](https://github.com/shankerwangmiao/vxlan-huai-utils) -
 - [fipso/ccurl.sh](https://github.com/fipso/ccurl.sh) - Use cURL with cookies from Chrome
 - [elves/posixsh](https://github.com/elves/posixsh) - Experimental POSIX shell implementation